MunifTanjim/minimo/README.md

 Now, you can start editing this file and add your own information!

 ## Development
-Pull Requests, Bug Fixes and New Features are welcomed!
-If you find a bug or want to request any feature, feel free to open an issue.
+If you find a bug or want to request a new feature, feel free to open an issue.

 ## License
 Minimo is licensed under the MIT License.
 Check the [LICENSE](https://github.com/MunifTanjim/minimo/blob/master/LICENSE) file for details.

-The following resources are included in the theme:
+The following resources are included/used in the theme:

 - [Feather](https://feather.netlify.com/) by Cole Bemis - Licensed under the [MIT License](https://github.com/colebemis/feather/blob/master/LICENSE).
+- [Simple Icons](https://simpleicons.org/) by Dan Leech - Licensed under the [CC0 Universal](https://github.com/danleech/simple-icons/blob/master/LICENSE.md).